 As Associate Vice President for Planning and Community Affairs , Victoria Mason-Ailey is responsible for interfacing with area residents and stakeholders on matters of urban planning, land use, and community affairs.
 Victoria is the liaison to civic groups that include the Greater Harlem Chamber of Commerce, the Morningside Area Alliance, and the 125th Street Business Improvement District.
 She also responds to matters that arise at the Department of City Planning, the Department of Transportation, the Parks Department, and the Metropolitan Transportation Authority.
 Victoria has a B.A. from Brown University and a M.S. in Urban Planning from Columbia’s Graduate School of Architecture Planning and Preservation.

-Tricia Shimamura is the Assistant Director for Government Relations in the Office of Government and Community Affairs.
+Tricia Shimamura is the Director of Government Relations in the Office of Government and Community Affairs.
 She also serves as the liaison to the University Trustees Committee on Public Affairs.
 She works to support GCA’s engagement efforts with federal, state, and city government.
 Tricia received her BA from Kenyon College and her MSW from NYU.
 She previously worked as Deputy Chief of Staff for Congresswoman Carolyn Maloney.

 Shailagh Murray was appointed Executive Vice President for Public Affairs in September 2018.
 She oversees the Office of Communications and Public Affairs and the Office of Government and Community Affairs.
 She spent nearly six years shaping communications strategy inside the Obama White House, most recently serving as Senior Advisor to President Obama from 2015 to 2017.
 Previously, she was Vice President Biden’s deputy chief of staff and communications director.
 Prior to that, she worked as a journalist for The Wall Street Journal and The Washington Post.
 She has a BA in humanities from University of Missouri-Columbia and a Masters in Journalism from Northwestern University.